Owner: HWMC

 Idiophone – Struck – Indirectly (Rattle)

-A Nuu-chah-nulth (Nootka) rattle made of very large shells from a scallop species locally called Pacific, Weathervanes or Pecten.
+A Nuu-chah-nulth (Nootka) rattle of the Clayoquot tribe made of very large shells from a scallop species locally called Pacific, Weathervanes or Pecten shells.
 This type of rattle is part of a ritual masked dance called the ‘X̱wix̱wi’ (prounounced “hway-hway”).
 The dance is done to cleanse and protect people of high rank.
 The right to perform this dance was passed from Coast Salish people to the Kwakwa̱ka̱’wakw and Nuu-chah-nulth through marriage.

 This rattle is possibly from Clayoquot in Nuu-chah-nulth (Nootka) territory on the west coast of Vancouver Island, British Columbia, Canada.